signal-kite/articles/how-to-host-your-app-on-aws-with-ssl-and-database-for-free.md

 ![image](https://user-images.githubusercontent.com/125164513/226993158-b29e09e8-a404-4a02-a52c-617e215ac8c3.png)
 Leave all the checkboxes untouched and click the _Request_ button.

 You then will be redirected to the page with certificates.
-If the page looks empty click the button with round arrow to update it, then click the link with _Certificate Id_ and you will be redirected again.
+If the page looks empty click the button with the round arrow to update it, then click the link with _Certificate Id_ and you will be redirected again.
 Scroll a bit down to see the domain list.

 2. **Validate your domain ownership** In the previous step, we left the _DNS validation_ checked, so we need to prove we own our domain names.
-To do that, sign in the contol panel of provider you've bought the domain name from.
+To do that, sign in to the control panel of your hosting provider.
 In our example, we will use the Namecheap.
-After you signed in, open the list of your domains, find your domain and click the _Manage_ button:
+After you signed in, open the list of your domains, find your domain, and click the _Manage_ button:
 ![image](https://user-images.githubusercontent.com/125164513/226995705-a615d298-4004-4e9d-8e1f-59f225d2068c.png)

 Then click the _Advanced DNS_ tab, you will be redirected to the page with all DNS records for your domain.
 Click the _ADD NEW RECORD_ button: